 The story we are telling ourselves related to our behaviors often activates our stress response system.
 Through our coaching session, we will learn about practicing self-compassion.
 As the image shows above, self-compassion leads to decreased stress, does not activate our stress response system, and helps us resolve challenges in ways that are more productive.
 Self-compassion also allows us to accept our life circumstances, and not allow them to stop us from growing and evolving as we adopt new behaviors and habits.

 Stress is a big issue in our Country.
 As is burn out, and compassion fatigue are a big issues in a fast-paced society.
 Each of these issues often appear as behaviors that manifest in different life domains.
 As such, as we work together, we spend time to understand what is driving these issues, and learn strategies to reflect on what shift - whether internal or external - are needed to support your moving toward groundedness and healing versus chronic stress.

 I have been a member of Toastmasters International for over 10 years.
 I have served as club president and treasurer, and have participated in weekly meetings, and educational speech contests and conferences.
 I am excited to partner with you on your journey to improve your public speaking, listening, communication, feedback, and leadership skills.
 To learn more about Toastmasters, click here.

-As a person with a developmental stutter, practicing mindfulness meditation allowed me deal with stress and anxiety brought on by old trauma and stigmatization of stuttering.
+As a person with a developmental stutter, practicing mindfulness meditation has allowed me befriend unpleasant sensations, emotions, thoughts, and anxiety brought on by old trauma and stigmatization of stuttering.
 This continues to be a day-to-day work for me, but my relationship to stuttering has transformed, and how allowed me to develop deep compassion and empathy for how much stress was developed subconsciously from how others reacted to my stutter, and the lack of social-emotional support I had.
 I am available to support others who are working with stuttering or related impediments that negatively impact your quality of life due to underlying stress and anxiety that arose from an unsuppotive environment and society.